Enabling Sensitive Conversations with Consent Boundaries: Moa, a Platform for Discussing PhD Advising Relationships: Abstract

 \section{Abstract}

 When an individual is harmed by someone in power, such as a workplace manager, it can help to identify allies---people who would offer advice or supportive action.
 However, ally discovery is fraught because the very people who might be most relevant---e.g., someone who reports to the same manager---might not be sympathetic and could exacerbate the harm.
 We examine this problem in the context of PhD students navigating advising challenges and present a social media platform called ``Moa'' that brings together a number of features for facilitating ally discovery.
-Moa's most novel element is an audience selection process that uses what we call \textit{consent boundaries}, which allow users to flexibly define each post or comment's audience based on factors such as common social identity or lived experience, all while preserving anonymity---neither senders nor recipients learn each other's identities, even as the post reaches the right audience.
+Moa's most novel element is an audience selection process that uses what we call \textit{consent boundaries}, which allow users to flexibly define each post or comment's audience based on factors such as common social identity or lived experience, all while preserving mutual anonymity.
 A 3-week field study with 47 real-world users showed that Moa's features in combination facilitated sensitive conversations about advising, with \final{7 out of 31 posters (22.6\%)} using consent boundaries.
 We discuss both our overall ``recipe'' for systems for ally discovery and the benefits of a consent-centered approach to design.

 \ccsdesc[500]{Human-centered computing~Collaborative and social computing}

 \keywords{Problematic power dynamics, ally discovery, consent, consent boundary, social media, sensitive information.}